coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 to make more attacks (or more advantageous two-weapon attacks) than normal.

-You can freely designate the new form's minor physical qualities (such as hair color, hair texture, and skin color) within the normal ranges for a creature of that type.
-The new form's significant physical qualities (such as height, weight, and gender) are also under your control, but they must fall within the norms for the new form's species.
+You can freely designate the new form’s minor physical qualities (such as hair color, hair texture, and skin color) within the normal ranges for a creature of that type.
+The new form’s significant physical qualities (such as height, weight, and gender) are also under your control, but they must fall within the norms for the new form’s species.
-You are effectively disguised as an average member of the new form's race.
+You are effectively disguised as an average member of the new form’s race.
 If you use this power to create a disguise, you get a +10 bonus on your Disguise check.